Common causes are low blood flow to the kidneys (such as caused by low blood pressure), drugs that damage the kidneys, and severe bodywide infections.

 Acute tubular necrosis is more likely to develop in people who are older, are critically ill, or have underlying kidney disorders, diabetes, or both.

 People with acute tubular necrosis usually have no symptoms.
-However, if the condition is severe, kidney failure Overview of Kidney Failure This chapter includes a new section on COVID-19 and acute kidney injury (AKI).
-Kidney failure is the inability of the kidneys to adequately filter metabolic waste products from the blood.
-Kidney... read more (loss of most kidney function) develops and people's urine output drops below normal.
+However, if the condition is severe, kidney failure Overview of Kidney Failure Kidney failure is the inability of the kidneys to adequately filter metabolic waste products from the blood.
+Kidney failure has many possible causes.
+Some lead to a rapid decline in kidney function... read more (loss of most kidney function) develops and people's urine output drops below normal.
 If kidney failure becomes severe, people may have nausea and vomiting, become weak, develop involuntary muscle spasms, and become confused.

 Blood and urine tests

 Doctors usually first suspect the disorder when blood tests show signs of kidney injury in people who have been exposed to a possible trigger, such as major surgery, an episode of low blood pressure, or a drug that can damage the kidneys.
 Similar findings can occur in people who are dehydrated, so doctors use other blood tests and urine tests to diagnose acute tubular necrosis.

 Outcome depends on correction of the disorder that caused acute tubular necrosis.
 If that disorder responds rapidly to treatment, kidney function usually returns to normal in 1 to 3 weeks.
 Prognosis is usually better if people's urine volume exceeds 400 mL (about 13.5 ounces) every 24 hours.
 People who are more seriously ill, especially those who require care in an intensive care unit, have a higher risk of death.